 To sum it all up, being an early adopter has both its advantages and disadvantages.
 Early adopters are the types of consumers who constantly seek to be at the forefront of technological innovation.
 Once electric vehicles finally gain momentum among consumers, it will be inevitable that both the public and private sectors will eventually go hand in hand in developing the nation’s charging infrastructure, eventually putting electric vehicles into the mainstream market.

-If you plan to use your electric car within your local city or town, then go ahead.
+If you plan to use your electric car within your local city or town, then it’s a vehicle worth considering.
 Not only will it cost less in terms of fuel (or charging) expenses, but your daily driving range may be within a typical electric car’s range.
 If your daily drive involves regularly traveling up and down the expressway in long distances, then you might want to consider electric vehicles as a secondary vehicle.